-The Cinque Terre is one of the most popular destinations in Italy famous for its scenic hiking trails, crystal-clear waters, and colorful villas lining the coastline.
+The Cinque Terre is one of the most popular holiday destinations in Italy.
 What many people might not know when visiting Cinque Terre is that each village has its own personality and specialties.
 If you're looking to visit this remarkable part of the Italian coastline but don't know where to start, read below for our top recommendations for planning your visit to the Cinque Terre.

 Nestled in the northern end of the Cinque Terre, Monterosso resembles a last-but-not-least scenario as it boasts the biggest beach and vacation hotels.
 The beach stencils the front of Monterosso, allowing for a stunning, panoramic view of the blue-turquoise Mediterranean.
 Furthermore, Monterosso’s hotels prove themselves as charming hosts - with style and service that is groomed in a 1950’s fashion.
 The village also features a boardwalk decorated with authentic seafood venues, as well as the ruins from a medieval castle.

 This is a memorable dining experience that is always well worth the wait, so be sure to make your reservations well ahead of when you would like to be enjoying your meal.
 Take the recommendations of their excellent serving staff when it comes to your choice of food and drink.
 You won’t be disappointed.

 Where to Stay in Monterosso: Hotel Porto Roca

 Although all villages in the Cinque Terre have some association to fishing, Vernazza is the only village with an official harbour – providing for an extensive history of excellent seafood.
 Vernazza also features a soft-sand beach for romantic late-night strolls or a tranquil day of sunbathing.
 In addition, the village is well equipped in history, with ancient monuments and shrines dating back to the 11th century.